 Let's take a look at three outcomes using our New York counties example in order from least accurate to most accurate:

 In this example, the county name is ambiguous.
 Kings, for instance, could be a county, city, or neighbourhood anywhere in the US.
 It is visible in the map that many counties are missing symbols, and there are symbols located in the white space.
-The number of errors make this map completely unusable.
+This is also indicated in the Check tab as unmatched symbols (highlighted in yellow).
+The number of errors makes this map completely unusable.

 In the second example, the county name + the state name is clearer, but again, Kings, New York could be either a town or a county (which happens to be a town in upstate New York).
 If you look closely, several counties are missing symbols and some counties have more than one symbol.
+This is again indicated under Check tab.
 This map is really still not ready for use.

 In summary, when creating a symbol map, be sure to include specific location names when importing your data using addresses/place names.
 The more specific you are, the more likely the geocoding process will deliver accurate symbol placement.